Establishing Patient Rapport

 Ask for patients’ ideas about the cause of their conditions.
 This can uncover critical clues to their attitudes and beliefs about health, such as other treatments they’re trying.
 It also gives you a chance to show you respect their opinions and awareness.

-Try to make one empathetic statement during each visit, such as acknowledging a difficult emotion with, “That has to be painful.”
+Try to make 1 empathetic statement during each visit, such as acknowledging a difficult emotion with, “That has to be painful.”
 Hold emotional, difficult, or personal conversations in private.